M4RC3L05/SimpleRouter/README.md

         $ composer require m4rc3l05/simplerouter
     ```

-2. Import to you code and use
+2. Import to you code and have fun

     ```php
         // require autoload file